cptmacp/OT_Scripts/README.md

-# OT_Scripts
+# Scripts
-Scripts for OneTap based JavaScript ES 5
+Scripts for OT based JavaScript ES 5

+For AHK